BenjiDayan/pisite/fun_blog/_posts/2025-06-16-league-analysis.md

 [^1]: I found this website which ranks champions by % mained and % one-tricked.
 E.g. Warwick is the top one-tricked champion: Awooooo!

-The genesis of this post was a conviction/fixation that Thresh could be a wildly strong champion, if breaking from his the traditional supportive role.
+The genesis of this post was a conviction/fixation that Thresh could be a wildly strong champion, breaking from his traditional supportive role.
 In order to explain how, I will actually dive deeper into wider and more interesting topics, bringing a mathematical and analytical lens.
 Given League's popularity I'm sure there exists similar analyses elsewhere on the internet, however I'm doing mine mostly from scratch and through reference to <https://wiki.leagueoflegends.com/en-us/>.
 TBD how much interest/diversion this post will inspire to League non-afficionados - we'll see!

 Much of the phenomena explained by my analysis will be intuitively obvious / already known to people who've played league or other similar games.
 I hope that nonetheless my explanations may still provide some interesting nuggets of insight!